Michele Freesman - Academic Research Coordinator

 Dr. Eli Sperling - Senior Academic Research Coordinator

 Eli Sperling began working at ISMI in 2012.
 After receiving his BA in Middle East studies and political economy in 2006 at Evergreen in Olympia, Wa, he pursued an MA in contemporary Middle Eastern history at Tel Aviv University (2010).
 During his four and a half years in Tel Aviv, Eli worked as a research assistant to prominent scholar, Yosi Kostiner, worked with numerous political and humanitarian organizations, led groups of students and other international delegations around Israel and spent two years researching the social, political and economic conditions of the Sinai Bedouin living in Dahab, Egypt.
 He is a fluent Hebrew speaker who likewise reads Arabic and has traveled extensively throughout the Middle East, spending significant periods of time in Cairo and the Sinai Peninsula.
-Eli is currently a Ph.D.
-(Israeli cultural history) candidate at Ben-Gurion University of the Negev and working as the Academic Research Coordinator at Emory University's Institute for the Study of Modern Israel.
+Eli received his Ph.D.
+(Israeli history) from Ben-Gurion University of the Negev in September 2019 and is working as the Academic Research Coordinator at Emory University's Institute for the Study of Modern Israel.
 He teaches an undergraduate course at Emory about Israeli cultural history and regularly lectures on the Arab-Israeli conflict and other issues relating to modern Israel as a public intellectual.

 Dr. Kenneth W. Stein - Director